First recorded (in English) by Jill Corey (1957).

 From the wiki: “[O]riginally published in 1955 as ‘Je t’appartiens,’ the score was written and first recorded in French by Gilbert Bécaud (‘September Morn’).
 The English-language version used lyrics by Mann Curtis and was first performed in 1957 by Jill Corey in the television series Climax!.
 Corey’s version, with orchestration by Jimmy Carroll, was released as a single and was moderately successful.

 From the wiki: “Originally written for the 1968 musical Promises, Promises, it soon became one of Burt Bacharach and Hal David’s most enduring songs.
 It was introduced in the musical by Jerry Orbach and Jill O’Hara, and was nominated for Song of the Year in the 1969 Grammy awards.
-A version with studio singers was released as a single under Burt Bacharach’s name in 1969, and achieved a low chart position.
+(The soundtrack album did win the 1969 Grammy for Best Musical Theater Album.)

 Written and first recorded by Kenny Rankin (1967).